bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle.md

 It is backtesting basically with different algorithm.
 The only thing that we have to have in mind probably is that given we mix 0.1 at a time, yes, basically, yes, people with a lot of money, I don't know, probably 1000 bitcoins, it's not currently mixing with with wasabi probably, yes, because it will take if they want to make it right, it will take a lot.
 So probably what we see in our conjoin transactions, that information is already constrained by our outputs, right?
-So, That's just what's a common.
+That's just what's a common.

-Adam Gibson: 01:08:21
+Adam Fiscor: 01:08:21

 That's something we have to figure out implementation time that Should we take the wasabi real-world data or should we look at instead wasabi mixed data instead?
 Should we look at the input amounts on the blockchain just randomly.
 Yeah that's a methodology issue and that's something to figure out.
-And now going back to the Wasabi Research Club, because this is the first step that we should think about how to arrange the inputs and the outputs and we went down the path of coinshuffle, I think we can use it for our advantage because the thing is even after we figure out how to arrange the inputs and the outputs, we have to figure out how to do it in a trustless way and it's like, it's a really hard problem.
+And now going back to the Wasabi Research Club, because this is the first step that we should think about how to arrange the inputs and the outputs and we went down the path of CoinShuffle, I think we can use it for our advantage because the thing is even after we figure out how to arrange the inputs and the outputs, we have to figure out how to do it in a trustless way and it's like, it's a really hard problem.
-But that's when the coinshuffle line of research comes in.
+But that's when the CoinShuffle line of research comes in.
 And at the end of that line of research there is CashFusion, which is probably solving this problem, and which is something that I wouldn't take as it is, but I would really love to know the techniques that they are using.
-So we can go through the coinshuffle line of research, which is with this coin shuffle now.
+So we can go through the CoinShuffle line of research, which is with this CoinShuffle now.
-Next time as Lucas suggested we do something about the mixed networks and Tim Ruffing, the author of coinshuffle, suggested to look into the dining cryptographers networks.
+Next time as Lucas suggested we do something about the mixed networks and Tim Ruffing, the author of CoinShuffle, suggested to look into the dining cryptographers networks.
 It's a paper.
 And then of course, CoinShuffle++ and then CashFusion.
 And after we look into CashFusion, which our hope is that it either solves our problem or provides or armors us with the necessary tools to tackle later the trustlessness problem.
-Then we can move on to CoinJoin analysis and after the coin shuffler things we can move on to CoinJoin analysis stuff like CoinJoin Sudoku, Boltzmann, maybe Knapsack code or whatever.
+Then we can move on to CoinJoin analysis and after the CoinShuffler things we can move on to CoinJoin analysis stuff like CoinJoin Sudoku, Boltzmann, maybe Knapsack code or whatever.
 So we drop the coordination issue, we get into the subset sum issue.
 What we started with Knapsack, that's my idea.
 So and at that point we could actually start to research how to arrange the amounts, how to score the mixes, right?